Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 > **Note:** The Digital Workspace 2.9.x uses the Content Application version 2.10.0.
 Ensure you check the Digital Workspace documentation that matches your version because the Content Application version could be different.

 * Run `npm ci` and then run the application using `npm start content-ee`.
-The application is available at `http://localhost:4200` and you must use the Alfresco Content Services credentials.
+The application is available at `http://localhost:4200` and you must use the Alfresco Content Services credentials to log in.

-The environment configuration provided for the sample above is the minimal required to locally test locally the Alfresco Repository, but additional environment variables are available.
+The configuration provided for the sample above is the minimal required for your development environment to locally test the Alfresco Repository, but additional environment variables are available.

 ```bash
 # App config settings